 Overview

 Emulsified Biodiesel (EBD) can be direct substitutes in most diesel and biodiesel applications including, compression ignition engines (high, medium and low speed diesel engines), combustion turbines, furnaces and boilers.
-The water content of APT’s EBD will vary depending on its application and the original amount of biodiesel concentration with the diesel.
-However, the overall water and additive contents are similar to APT’s DOE technology.
+The water content of AET’s EBD will vary depending on its application and the original amount of biodiesel concentration with the diesel.
+However, the overall water and additive contents are similar to AET’s DOE technology.

 Biodiesel is a clean burning alternative fuel derived from renewable sources and is the only alternative fuel to have a complete evaluation of emission reductions and health effects compared with traditional diesel fuel and submitted to the United States Environmental Protection Agency (USEPA) under the Clean Air Act.